lancelote/js-for-kids/README.md

 - [ ] III.
 Canvas
     - 13 The Canvas Element
     - 14 Making Things Move on the Canvas
-    - 15 Controling Animations with the Keyboard
+    - 15 Controlling Animations with the Keyboard
     - 16 Making a Snake Game: Part 1
     - 17 Making a Snake Game: Part 2